Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Applications in quantum imaging

 \subsection{Ghost imaging}

-First introduced in 1995~\cite{strekalov_observation_1995, pittman_optical_1995}, (quantum) ghost imaging was the first imaging method to use spatial correlation of the photon pairs, generated by SPDC.
-Based on coincidence measurement, one photon of the photon pair interacts with the object (aperture) before getting collected in a fiber while the other photon is collected in a scanning fiber (see figure \ref{F32}) \cite{pittman_optical_1995}.
-Merging the information of coincident photons events and the position of the scanning fiber at that time allows to reconstruct the object in the signal path, resulting in the image shown in figure \ref{F33}.
+First introduced in 1995~\cite{strekalov_observation_1995, pittman_optical_1995}, (quantum) ghost imaging (GI) was the first imaging method to use spatial correlation of the photon pairs, generated by SPDC process.
+Based on coincidence measurement, one photon of the photon pair interacts with the object (aperture) before getting collected in a fiber while the other photon is collected in a scanning fiber (see Fig.~\ref{F32}) \cite{pittman_optical_1995}.
+Merging the information of coincident photon events and the position of the scanning fiber at that time allows for reconstructing the object in the signal path, resulting in the image shown in Fig.~\ref{F33}.
 Instead of a scanning fiber, one can also use a single-photon-sensitive camera \cite{aspden_epr-based_2013, fickler_real-time_2013, morris_imaging_2015}.
-Some other methods also enables to probe the object with a different wavelength than the wavelength detected by the camera, allowing to use more sensitive and less expensive cameras in the visible range while probing an object with a wavelength in the infrared spectrum \cite{kim_infrared_2010, rubin_resolution_2008, karmakar_two-color_2010, aspden_photon-sparse_2015}. \textcite{aspden_photon-sparse_2015} used a BBO-crystal to generate photon pairs at \qty{460}{\nm} and \qty{1550}{\nm}, illuminating the object with infrared light before triggering the measurement of the signal photon at an intensified camera with a CCD detector array (ICCD) \cite{aspden_photon-sparse_2015}.
+Some other methods also enable probing the object with a different wavelength than the wavelength detected by the camera, allowing the use of more sensitive and less expensive cameras in the visible range while probing an object with a wavelength in the infrared spectrum or beyond~\cite{kim_infrared_2010, rubin_resolution_2008, karmakar_two-color_2010, aspden_photon-sparse_2015}.
+For example, \cite{aspden_photon-sparse_2015} used a BBO-crystal to generate photon pairs at \qty{460}{\nm} and \qty{1550}{\nm}, illuminating the object with infrared light before triggering the measurement of the signal photon at an intensified camera with a CCD detector array (ICCD) \cite{aspden_photon-sparse_2015}.
 To compensate the electrical delay between heralding detector and camera, an image preserving free propagation path was introduced in the signal arm.\\